lunarc/lunarc_docs/docs/ddt_debugger.md

 In the bottom left hand corner you get confirmation whether you managed to reach the license server at NSC.

 #Preparing and running your executable
+We have seen issues when sources and/or executables are placed on the /lunarc file system (nobackup space).
+Copying sources and executables into your home space typically solves the issues.

 You need to prepare your executable for debugging.
 Please **recompile** and **relink** everything with debugging support and without optimisation.
 To do so, for most compilers you need to add the flags
 ```bash
    -g -O0
 ```
 Once your created an executable with debugging support, run it using either a batch script or an interactive session.

-Make sure the *allinea_forge* (on Aurora) or *ddt* module (on Erik) is loaded before starting the executable.
+Make sure the *allinea_forge* (on Aurora) is loaded before starting the executable.
 This is in addition to the modules normally required to execute your code.

 To start your program, prefix the execution statement with *ddt --connect*.
 For example an MPI code compiled against an OpenMPI-library should be started as follows
 ```bash